 The JCWS curriculum emphasizes the joint strategic-operational levels of warfighting.
 It encompasses the integrated deployment, employment and synchronization of land, sea, air, space, and special operations forces.
 JCWS designed the curriculum for the faculty to teach using a scenario of events that supports a broader course of study.
 This expanded framework allows for an understanding of joint actions and processes as well as the environment within which they occur.

 The JPME Phase II curriculum consists of the following five course summarized below.
-The overall curriculum uses a background scenario, based on U.S. Africa Command (USAFRICOM), to provide a framework for the ordering of lessons as well as provide a contextual framework for the assignments students complete as part of the lessons.
-The students in each seminar serve as members of the USAFRICOM staff and, as part of the lessons, complete the strategic and operational requirements that represent actual assignments, tasks and missions that a real Combatant Command performs.
+The overall curriculum uses a background scenario, based on U.S. Indo-Pacific Command (USINDOPACOM), to provide a framework for the ordering of lessons as well as provide a contextual framework for the assignments students complete as part of the lessons.
+The students in each seminar serve as members of the USINDOPACOM staff and, as part of the lessons, complete the strategic and operational requirements that represent actual assignments, tasks and missions that a real Combatant Command performs.
 This allows students to gain first-hand experience in the broad range of activities completed by combatant and other joint commands.
 The structure of lessons and practical exercises replicate normal staff requirements.
 The curriculum exposes the students to the replication of nearly two years of activities in a Combatant Commander’s area of responsibility (AOR).

 The five courses are Joint Force Fundamentals (JFF), Academic Publishable Essay (APE), Strategy and Campaign Design (SCD), Integrated Contingency Planning (ICP), and CAPSTONE (CAP).
 The JCWS program uses an integrated learning concept.
 The courses build on previous instruction, exercises and simulations.

-Each classroom seminar functions independently with the students in each seminar serving as members of the USAFRICOM staff and working curriculum-based requirements, either as individuals or as a team.
+Each classroom seminar functions independently with the students in each seminar serving as members of the USINDOPACOM staff and working curriculum-based requirements, either as individuals or as a team.
 Depending on the particular exercise or simulation, students have an opportunity to role-play a number of different staff positions found at a Combatant Command.
-In some situations students serve as members of the Combatant Commander’s planning staff, while in other situations they serve as members of the USAFRICOM Standing Joint Force Headquarters (SJFHQ) Staff.
+In some situations students serve as members of the Combatant Commander’s planning staff, while in other situations they serve as members of the USINDOPACOM Standing Joint Force Headquarters (SJFHQ) Staff.

 The curriculum structures the lessons and practical exercises so that they serve to replicate normal staff requirements.
 In addition, the lesson developer built the scenario so the decisions students make during each exercise are cumulative.
 In other words, when students take actions in their seminar concerning an issue, their decisions affect the starting point of future exercises and influence later actions throughout the remainder of the curriculum.
 This cumulative approach ensures that the group is not only learning as part of a class, but also gaining a greater appreciation for the impact and outcomes of decisions and policies.
 The curriculum provides a great opportunity for personalized education.
 While each seminar’s faculty guides the students’ through the curriculum using the same OPMEP learning areas and lesson objectives, their lessons may vary in depth of coverage and teaching methodology based on the background of the students and their actions and decisions throughout the curriculum.